 “Shopping for a branding agency is all about fit.”

-RK: So you need to “right size” your partner, to fit your need?
+Avenue: So you need to “right-size” your partner, to fit your need?

 JS: Yes, but fit doesn’t start with asking why you’d pick a particular agency–it starts with looking at what your company is trying to achieve.
 First ask yourself, “What’s the purpose of this exercise?
 Are we simply trying to evolve our brand and business?
 Are we trying to utterly transform it?”
 Once you know the order of magnitude of your project you’ll have a good guide for choosing the right agency.

 I think of it this way: If I go shopping and buy an amazing pair of incredibly stylish jeans just because they’re incredibly stylish–but they’re just not the right fit, or the right look for me–then they end up being this $500 mistake in the back of my closet that I never wear.
 Likewise, you want to make sure that the agency you choose has the scope and scale and feel that you’re comfortable with and that ultimately is going to be a great fit for your organization.

 Avenue: Rebranding can be looked at as a very functional exercise, but I’ve heard you talk about how important emotion is.
 Can you speak to that, relative to choosing a partner?

 JS: If you see your rebrand or branding effort as just being about changing the colors or the logo, well, that’s a pretty simple, straightforward exercise that will be likely be smooth sailing.

 However, real branding or rebranding is done because there is a fundamental business reason for it–and that is inherently an emotional journey.
 “We’re changing, we’re trying to change something about our business!”
 Every person at a company has a stake in that–and people have emotions.